Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 |---|---|---|

-| Summer | Hot days, warm nights, glare and dehydration risk | Least comfortable |
+| Summer | Hot days, warm nights, dehydration risk | Least comfortable |

-| Autumn | Milder temperatures, easier driving days | Very good |
+| Autumn | Milder temperatures and easier driving days | Very good |

 | Winter | Cold mornings, pleasant daytime travel | Good if prepared |

-| Spring | Generally comfortable, possible wind and insects | Excellent |
+| Spring | Generally comfortable, with possible wind and insects | Excellent |

 12. Wildlife, insects and bush awareness